-☐ See report pages 156-161
+See report pages 151-156

 A tax-based point of view is taken in reporting service-related and non-cash benefits and expenses.
-The members of the Group Executive Board are entitled to the use of a company car.
-The disclosed service-related and non-cash benefits rendered therefore include an amount for private use of the company car.
+The members of the Group Executive Board are entitled to a car allowance.
 Out-of-pocket expenses are reimbursed on a lump-sum basis in accordance with expense reimbursement rules approved by the tax authorities, and other expenses are reimbursed on an actual cost basis.
 They are not included in the reported remuneration.